lunarmodules/Penlight/docs/manual/02-arrays.md

 (Note the special string '==' above; instead of saying `ops.gt` or `ops.eq` we can use the strings '>' or '==' respectively.)

+`sort` and `sortv` return iterators that will iterate through the sorted elements of a table. `sort` iterates by sorted key order, and `sortv` iterates by sorted value order.
+For example, given a table with names and ages, it is trivial to iterate over the elements:

+    > t = {john=27,jane=31,mary=24}
+    > for name,age in tablex.sort(t) do print(name,age) end
+    jane    31
+    john    27
+    mary    24
+    > for name,age in tablex.sortv(t) do print(name,age) end
+    mary    24
+    john    27
+    jane    31

 There are several ways to merge tables in PL.
 If they are list-like, then see the operations defined by `pl.List`, like concatenation.
 If they are map-like, then `merge` provides two basic operations.
 If the third arg is false, then the result